RFLATUL/BroCode/README.md

 # Mobility and Drive System

-The robot uses a **D360 brushed DC motor with a 22:1 gearbox** for propulsion.
+The robot uses a **LEGO Medium Motor** for propulsion.

-The gearbox was important because the robot needs useful wheel torque while still maintaining practical speed.
+The LEGO Medium Motor was important because it integrates directly with the LEGO Technic chassis while providing sufficient torque and speed for propulsion.

 The basic relationship considered during motor selection was:

 ![Engineering flowchart 3](assets/03_torque.svg)

-Increasing the gear ratio increases available wheel torque but reduces output speed.
+The motor provides a good balance between speed, torque, weight, and ease of integration.

 Our objective was not to select the motor with the highest advertised RPM or torque.
 We needed a combination that provided:

-The D360 with the 22:1 gearbox provided the most suitable balance for our robot.
+The LEGO Medium Motor provided the most suitable balance for our robot.

 ------------------------------------------------------------------------